-Add sliced tomatoes, crayfish, thyme and crushed seasoning cubes and any other optional spice you decide to use.
+Add sliced tomatoes, crayfish, thyme, crushed seasoning cubes and any other optional spice you decide to use.
 Stir and cover.

 Serve with Yaji spiced goat meat and fried plantains or mango salsa and fried goat meat, with a glass of mango lassi.

-- The amount of liquid added with the coconut milk actually depends on how far or how well done you parboiled your rice.
-If the rice is almost done, you will need to add less water but if barely done, you will need more water.
-It is better to use less and add more later.
+- The amount of liquid added to the coconut milk actually depends on how far or how well done you parboiled your rice.
+If the parboiled rice is almost soft, you will need to add less water but if it is still hard, you will need more water.
+It is better to use less and add more liquid later.

-- Resting helps absorb the last vestiges of liquid on the body of the rice, that way it won’t have a wet feel in the mouth or go soggy.
+- Resting helps absorb the last vestiges of liquid on the body of the rice, that way it won’t have a wet feeling in the mouth or go soggy.